awgrover/annet-cleft/README.md

 Various arduino projects in arduino/

-The projects share several files, in common/.
+The projects share several files.
+Unfortunately, Windows doesn't do relative-shortcuts, and you need privileges for NTFS-links.

+Thus, the same file appears to be repeated in the arduino/ projects.
+But, it is supposed to be the same file.

+Requiring installation of a library for our common files is a complication (and synchronization issue).

+So:
-* keep it next to the projects
+* Manually keep files identical
-* there should be a link/shortcut to it from the projects that need it.
+* The files are arduino/*/*.h, that appear in more than 1 directory.
+* If you edit one of those, you'll need to copy it to the other places (and make sure they still work there).
+* Bummer.
+* If you are on linux, you can run: `make`.
+It hard-links files that are identical, which is how I do it on my development system.

 ## cleft/